-As discussed above, biocompatibility is the key to osseointegration, and some materials are biocompatible and some aren't.
+As discussed above, biocompatibility is the key to osseointegration, and some materials for implants are biocompatible and some aren't.

 Not only is titanium readily accepted by the body, but it also meets all the criteria that a dental implant must meet to serve as a dental implant.
 Titanium is:

 Titanium was first found to be a biocompatible material in the 1950’s and since then has been incorporated into all kinds of implants.
 Titanium is a commonly used material for joint and bone replacements.
 When we place a titanium post into the bone of your jaw, we will allow it some time to heal.
 Healing times vary from person to person and case to case.
 During this healing time, the bone in your jaw will begin to heal around the implant post and will eventually create a strong bond with it.